Posted byon under

 python3 for the 3.x releases, while others map

-python to the 3.x releases.
+python to the 3.x releases and do not have a

 After the command completes, you are going to have a directory named venv where the virtual environment files are stored.